CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

 #### Name 3 lifecycle states in a React `functional` component.

-`useEffect`: This hook is used to perform side effects in response to component updates.
+`useEffect`: This hook is used to perform side effects in response to component updates.\

-`useState`: This hook is used to manage state in functional components.
+`useState`: This hook is used to manage state in functional components.\

 `useContext`: This hook is used to access context in functional components.

-#### What is conditional rendering in `react` ?
+#### What is conditional rendering in `React` ?
 Give an example.

 `Conditional rendering` is the process of displaying different parts of a React component based on certain conditions.
 It means that the component will render different parts of the UI depending on the state of the application.